For ABOG 2021 WRITTEN Exam Candidates

 - Patient Safety

 Osteopathic Philosophy and Osteopathic Manipulative Medicine will be assessed regarding treatment modalities for both the obstetric and the gynecologic patient.
-Our OMM for the OB/GYN, as well as our one hour video on Osteopathic Manipulative Medicine is a great way to get an exam -focused review on OMM.
+Our OMM for the OB/GYN, is a great way to get an exam -focused review on OMM.

 Obviously, we’re a bit biased, as we feel we have the ideal course; however, you should look for certain features.
 We recommend a BOARD review course, not just a review course, for an exam focused review.
-The 5 days will be a mixture of high yield lectures followed by structured cases, mock orals, 4th station in the afternoon.
+The 5 days will be a mixture of high yield lectures followed by structured cases, mock orals, in the afternoon.
 There is precious little time to wade through the volumes of material to figure out what to prioritize.
-Did you know our syllabus is highlighted with the core topics?
-Then for those of you preparing for your spring, 2021 exam, launch your studying by attending either our September 16-20 or November 18-22 course.
-Since 2011, we’re batting a 99% rate for those who have attended our review course and/or our oral exam webinar!
+Did you know our syllabus and Test Topics Manual is highlighted with the core topics?
+Then for those of you preparing for your Spring 2022 exam, launch your studying by attending either our September 15-19 or November 17-21 course.
+Since 2011, we’re batting a 99% rate for those who have attended our review course.

 You can do it, we can help.